janosgyerik/java-dupfinder/README.md

     java -jar $JAR --help

-To find duplicate files in multiple directory trees, with extension `.avi`, descending to at most 2 sub-directory levels:
+To find duplicate files in multiple directory trees, only considering filenames with extension `.avi`, descending to at most 2 sub-directory levels:

     java -jar $JAR --ext avi --maxdepth 2 path/to/first path/to/second